MarBenitez/airbnb-project/README.md

 ![Status](https://img.shields.io/badge/status-under_construction-yellow)

 This repository contains a refactored and modularized version of the original project developed in a Jupyter Notebook.
-The objective is to conduct a comprehensive analysis of the Airbnb dataset for Rio de Janeiro, and to develop an interactive application that will assist travelers in finding their ideal accommodation.
+The objective is to conduct a comprehensive analysis of the Airbnb dataset for Rio de Janeiro and to develop an interactive application that will assist travelers in finding their ideal accommodation.

 ## 🚧 Project Status